denizenslab/teaching/_seminars/NLP_HM.md

 - to read and examine the scientific literature critically,
 - to identify and present examples of relevant real-world application fields of the scientific publication,
-- to give a good scientific presentation to peers that is precise, informative, and engaging,
+- to give a good scientific presentation to peers that is precise, informative, and engaging.
-- to summarize and write a concise technical report including a critical discussion of the research paper (with additional literature research)
+# - to summarize and write a concise technical report including a critical discussion of the research paper (with additional literature research)

 ## Schedule